Cocaine and society: Coca eradication

-Coca eradication is a strategy promoted by the United States government starting in 1961 as part of its "war on drugs" to eliminate the cultivation of coca, a plant whose leaves are not only traditionally used by indigenous cultures but also, in modern society, in the manufacture of cocaine.
-The strategy was adopted in place of running educational campaigns against drug usage.
-The prohibitionist strategy is being pursued in the coca-growing regions of Colombia (Plan Colombia), Peru, and formerly Bolivia, where it is highly controversial because of its environmental, health and socioeconomic impact.
-Furthermore, indigenous cultures living in the Altiplano, such as the Aymaras, use the coca leaf (which they dub the "millenary leaf") in many of their cultural traditions, notably for its medicinal qualities in alleviating the feeling of hunger, fatigue and headaches symptomatic of altitude sicknesses.
-The growers of coca are named Cocaleros and part of the coca production for traditional use is legal in Peru, Bolivia and Chile.
+Coca eradication has been promoted by the United States government since 1961 as part of its war on drugs to eliminate the cultivation of coca, a plant whose leaves are used by indigenous peoples and in the manufacture of cocaine.
+The strategy was adopted in place of educational campaigns against drug use.
+The prohibitionist strategy is being pursued in the coca-growing regions of Colombia (including the former Plan Colombia), Peru, and (formerly) Bolivia, where it is controversial because of its environmental, health and socioeconomic impacts.
+Indigenous cultures in the Altiplano (such as the Aymaras) use coca leaf – which they call the "millenary leaf" – in many cultural traditions, notably for its medicinal qualities in alleviating the hunger, fatigue and headache symptomatic of altitude sickness.
+Coca growers are known as cocaleros, and some coca production for traditional use is legal in Peru, Bolivia and Chile.